Impact of the privatisation of British Rail: Labour

-In 2012, the Labour leader Ed Miliband hesitantly suggested the Party may put a promise to renationalise the railways in their 2015 general election manifesto.
+In 2012, the Labour leader Ed Miliband hesitantly suggested the Party might put a promise to renationalise the railways in their 2015 general election manifesto.
 The policy was later dropped in favour of keeping the current system in place and creating a government-backed Intercity franchise to compete with the other train operators.

 In 2015, the Labour Party elected Jeremy Corbyn as its leader, who favoured bringing the railways back into public ownership.
 At his first party conference as leader, Corbyn proposed taking each franchise back into public ownership as they came to the natural end of their contracts (i.e. without exercising break clauses), leading to a third of the railway being publicly owned by the end of Parliament in 2025.

 This was included in the Labour Party's manifesto for the 2017 United Kingdom general election and the 2019 United Kingdom general election.
 It was then included in their manifesto for the 2024 election, in which Labour won a majority.